 - Those who think apart from the Watchtower's guidance are like Satan.

 - Quote: "From time to time, there have arisen from among the ranks of Jehovah's people those, who, like the original Satan, have adopted an independent, faultfinding attitude...They say that it is sufficient to read the Bible exclusively, either alone or in small groups at home.
 But, strangely, through such 'Bible reading,' they have reverted right back to the apostate doctrines that commentaries by Christendom's clergy were teaching 100 years ago . . " (Watchtower, Aug.
 15, 1981).

 - Comment: So, if you think independently, find fault with something the Watchtower says, then you are like Satan.
 Is this freedom of thought?
 Is this how Christ works in the church?
 Hardly.

 - Also, what are the apostate doctrines spoken of in the above quote?
-Of course, that would be the Trinity, the deity of Christ and the Holy Spirit, the physical resurrection of Christ, etc., all things the Watchtower organization denies.
-So, if you read the Bible by itself, reading it for what it says, without the Watchtower guiding you, you will adopt these doctrines -- which the Watchtower says are not true!
+Of course, that would be the Trinity, the deity of Christ and the Holy Spirit, the physical resurrection of Christ, etc.,--all things the Watchtower organization denies.
+So, if you read the Bible by itself, reading it for what it says and without the Watchtower guiding you, you will adopt these doctrines--which the Watchtower says are not true!

 - If you love God, then you accept the Watchtower.